 Our helpline costs £15 an hour to run and is funded through voluntary donations, grants and trusts.
 In the last 5 years it is estimated we have helped over 15,000 individuals through contacts made to the helpline.

-There really is no such thing a typical day!
-Our calls and emails are so varied in topics.
-For example we can tackle very serious issues such as calls from individuals on the spectrum who are desperate, lonely and feeling like they have no-where to turn, we have families who feel they cannot cope with their child’s violent or aggressive behaviour due to a build-up of anxiety or frustration.
-There are those seeking information about autism diagnosis , benefits, support groups and even if there is an autism friendly hairdressers or what is the best dog for a child with autism.
+There really is no such thing a typical day on the helpline, the calls and emails are so varied in topics.
+The helpline sometimes tackle very serious issues such as calls from individuals on the spectrum who are desperate, lonely and feeling like they have no-where to turn.
+Families who feel they cannot cope with their child’s violent or aggressive behaviour due to a build-up of anxiety or frustration.
+There are those seeking information about autism diagnosis, benefits, support groups and there are even questions about autism friendly hairdressers or what is the best dog for a child with autism.
 The list really is endless.

 We are usually the first point of contact for families and individuals in crisis.
 There is a desperate need for the service we provide.